user

 These four are the latest minor versions and are guaranteed long-term support thanks to their tie to operating system support.
 Out-of-support versions will still work, but you will miss important security and bug fixes.

-Neither .NET 5 nor .NET 6 have had a minor update release, as of publication.
+No out-of support versions since .NET 5 have had a minor update release, as of publication.

 When should I upgrade my .NET’s patch version?

-If you’re not operating on .NET 5 or 6, the sooner the better.
+If you’re not operating on .NET, the sooner the better.

 We’ve seen the ‘Patch Tuesdays lead to bad Wednesdays’ memes before, so don’t rush into patch upgrades if you don’t have time to deal with possible breaks.

-On the bright side, there’s no rush with the .NET 5 or 6 when it comes to patches:
+On the bright side, there’s no rush with .NET when it comes to patches.

 Consider doing more research to see if these patches are worth the resources.